KD-4-Lyfe/E5plus-M8p/README.md

 Bondtech DDX with mosquito hotend

 THIS IS NOT COMPLETE, mostly working for me currently, do not just copy and paste my files, i will not be held reliable to any damges caused.

+Currently making changes to make SAVE_CONFIG to work